TikTok's 'Nail Slugging' Transformed My Flaky Nails & Cuticles

 Advertisement

-If you're not good at applying cuticle oil?
-"Something like Slixir Hand & Polish Cream, £14.95, is perfect as it doubles up as a hand cream and cuticle oil," said Metta, who also loves CND Rescue RXx, £16.95, a keratin-based nail oil treatment that strengthens nails while providing hydration.
-"OPI Nail Envy, £21, is also a great paint-on nail-strengthening treatment," said Metta, "but cuticle or nail oil must also be applied to prevent nails from becoming too hard and brittle."
+Metta loves CND Rescue RXx, a keratin-based nail oil treatment that strengthens nails while providing hydration.
+"OPI Nail Envy is also a great paint-on nail-strengthening treatment," said Metta, "but cuticle or nail oil must also be applied to prevent nails from becoming too hard and brittle."

+I have naked nails most of the time, save for a little slick of nail polish, which I apply myself.
+But there might be some downsides to nail slugging if you get your nails done professionally.
+"If you're wearing gel polish or acrylics or nail enhancements and there's any sign of lifting — for example, at the base of the nail or at the tips — you want to avoid applying too much oil or cream," said Metta.
+Why?
+It can get trapped underneath, causing further lifting.
+That's not the only issue.
+"As a result, water can start to get trapped under lifted nail coatings," added Metta, "and if left for too long, can result in what I call 'greenies' — a bacteria growth on the nail."

 Advertisement